 “In addition to negatively affecting knee function, sport medicine providers should be aware that knee injuries can negatively impact the health-related quality of life in these athletes immediately after injury.”

 In other words, knee injuries go beyond a pain and dysfunction.
 Emotional quality of life is at stake, placing an even greater emphasis on sports injury healing.

 Are you a candidate for our non-surgical treatments?
-Ask our specialists:
+Ask our specialists: Contact us now!

 1 Smith AM, Scott SG, O’Fallon WM, Young ML.
 Emotional responses of athletes to injury.
 Mayo Clin Proc.
 1990 Jan;65(1):38-50.
 [Google Scholar]